 Each foot endures 60 tons of stress with every mile you walk, so it’s no surprise that heel pain is common.
 If you suffer from heel pain, the expert podiatrists at Bay Area Foot Care diagnose and provide treatments for all types of heel pain.
-Bay Area Foot Care has locations in Burlingame, San Rafael, Concord, Castro Valley, Pleasanton, Oakland, Walnut Creek, Carmichael, Sacramento, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
+Bay Area Foot Care has locations throughout the Bay Area, California.
 If you suffer from heel pain, call your nearest office or book an appointment online today.

 Heel pain usually results from abnormalities in your gait while walking.
 If these abnormalities place too much stress on the bone and soft tissues of your heel, you may develop pain.